 After a work injury, many employees face considerable financial stress.
 Growing medical bills and lost wages coupled with the uncertainty of the future can create significant hardship for workers and their families.
 While the workers’ compensation system exists to help ease these burdens, it is necessary to file for the benefits, and the process is not always straightforward—valid claims may be denied, disputed, or undervalued.
-And while injured workers may know they need help to successfully pursue their workers’ compensation claims, hiring an attorney to aid in the process can seem overwhelming.
+And while injured workers may know they need help to pursue their workers’ compensation claims, hiring an attorney to aid in the process can seem overwhelming.
 In addition, employees often worry they cannot afford an attorney with so many other financial demands.
-However, you should know that effective and experienced representation can be very affordable.
+However, know that effective and experienced representation can be very affordable.

 General Types of Fee Agreements

 A fee agreement is a written statement signed by a lawyer and a client that states how the attorney will be paid.
 It details the rate for the attorney’s services, the manner in which the fees will be paid, and the timeframe for payment.
 Several general types of fee agreements are appropriate for different legal situations, but the most common are: